nano-o/streamlet/README.md

 This is because we express safety and liveness as state predicates, and, by our crucial observation above, restricting ourselves to sequentialized executions does not change the set of reachable states.

 Moreover, with a slightly more complex justification, we can also reorder the steps of different processes within the same epoch as long as the leader always takes the first step.
-This means that we can schedule processes completely deterministically without loosing any reachable states.
+This means that we can schedule processes completely deterministically, as in a sequential program, without loosing any reachable states.

 This is what we do in the specification `SequentializedStreamlet.tla`.
 There, we specify a scheduler that schedules all processes deterministically.